 Location: 24 km northwest of Fengshan County, Hechi City, Guangxi

-Located in the central area of the Leye-Fengshan Geopark, Mengli Natural Bridge is a natural bridge eroded through limestone by the water of underground water.
+Located in the central area of the Leye-Fengshan Geopark, Mengli Natural Bridge is a natural bridge eroded through limestone by underground water.
 The arch is 60 meters (197 feet) in height and spans 60 meters (197 feet).
-The bridge deck is 17 meters (56 feet) in thickness.
+The bridge deck is 17 meters (56 feet) in depth.

 The excellent view of the bridge

-If you are planning to visit natural arches and bridges, the sooner the better, as all of them are suffering from the erosion still, and will narrow constantly until they collapse inevitably.
+If you are planning to visit natural arches and bridges, the sooner the better, as all of them are still suffering from the erosion, and will constantly narrow until they inevitably collapse.
 So plan a tailor-made trip now to admire the beauty and power of Mother Nature.
 For any inquiry or question, you can always contact us at .